Dart-Code/Website/_docs/settings.md

 An SSH host to run the analysis server.
 This can be useful when modifying code on a remote machine using SSHFS.

+## dart.analyzerVmServicePort
+The port number to be used for the Dart analysis server VM service.

 ## dart.autoImportCompletions
 **Default:** `true`.
 <br />